davidgiven/fluxengine/doc/using.md

   	0.0: Error: track data overrun
     ```

 	For input files you normally have to specify it yourself.
+So in this case  	append `:c=76:h=2:s=5:b=1024` to set the geometry.

 ### High density disks